kjhealy/kieranhealy.hugo/content/blog/apple-mobility-data.markdown

 {{% figure src="/files/misc/apple_all_cities_raw.png" alt="" caption="Data for all cities.
 Touch or click to zoom." %}}

 This isn't the sort of graph that's going to look great on your phone, but it's useful for getting some overall sense of the trends.
 Beyond the sharp declines everywhere---with slightly different timings, something that'd be worth looking at separately---a few other things pop out.
 There's a fair amount of variation across cities by mode of transport and also by the intensity of the seasonal component.
-No-one is walking anywhere in Dubai.
 Some sharp spikes are evident, too, not always on the same day or by the same mode of transport.
 We can take a closer look at some of the cities of interest on this front.

 {{< highlight r >}}
 focus_on <- c("Rio de Janeiro", "Lyon", "Bochum - Dortmund", "Dusseldorf",